Understanding Applied Materials's Unusual Options Activity | Benzinga

 Understanding Applied Materials's Unusual Options Activity

-On Friday, shares of Applied Materials (NASDAQ:AMAT) saw unusual options activity.
-After the option alert, the stock price moved down to $137.39.
+Applied Materials (NASDAQ:AMAT) shares experienced unusual options activity on Thursday.
+The stock price moved up to $143.12 following the option alert.

 Three Ways Options Activity Is ‘Unusual’